krychu/wfc/Readme.md

 This is an early version that supports the overlapping WFC method.
 The method takes a small input image and generates a larger output image which is locally similar to the input image.
-Here're a few examples of input/output pairs:
+A few examples of input/output pairs:

 <img width="950px" src="https://user-images.githubusercontent.com/947457/150605257-ba54c0fe-734d-4458-89d6-7fd54ea99495.png">

 The WFC is often used for procedural map generation, but is not limited to this use-case.

 The library is very performant and includes a number of optimizations not found in other implementations.
-As an example, the generation of the above 128x128 images on a MacBook Air M1 (2020) took: 1.35, 0.92, 0.31, 7.7, 1.74, and 0.67 seconds respectively.
+As an example, the generation of the above 128x128 images (from 3x3 patterns, flipped, and rotated), on a MacBook Air M1 (2020) took: 1.35, 0.92, 0.31, 7.7, 1.74, and 0.67 seconds respectively.
 This includes the image loading/saving time.
-The tiles were 3x3 and included all flips and rotations.

 ## LANGUAGE BINDINGS